-Way before this, we would receive to a lot of questions that we felt could not be answered properly without having the unique perspective of an Etsy sellers so we decided to get a firsthand look of their experiences.
+Over the years, we would receive a lot of questions that we felt could not be answered properly without having the unique perspective of Etsy sellers so we decided to get a firsthand look at their experiences.

 1. Create a Positive Brand

-You are the brand, when you have an Etsy shop which showcases your creations.
+You are the brand when you have an Etsy shop that showcases your creations.
 Your artwork (or in this case of giclee or other prints) will be the product.
 Part of establishing yourself as a brand requires understanding your customers are going to expect a positive experience from the beginning.
-No one likes dealing with people or businesses with someone that seems temperamental, snobby or aloof.
+No one likes dealing with people or businesses with someone that seems temperamental, snobby, or aloof.
 Even if your artwork is dark in theme, it is still important to portray a positive and energetic storefront.
-This means sound positive in your profile, product description and everywhere else that potential buyers will read about you and what you offer.
+This means sounding positive in your profile, product description, and everywhere else that potential buyers will read about you and what you offer.

 I know some people hate showing photos of themselves, especially online but you must post a good quality photo of yourself as the shop owner.
 Make sure you are smiling.
 It places a human face to your shop so the people you sell to feel like they are dealing with a real person.

 Finally, maintain that positive brand in your communication with your buyers and potential buyers even when you don’t feel the most positive.
 As an example, you will or may have already had the displeasure of having a buyer that was difficult to deal with.
 No matter how unpleasant the experience, never respond at their level.
 Always write in friendly terms even if you must swallow a bit of your pride in the process.

 2. Be Professional in Your Communications